devtron-labs/devtron/docs/README.md

 #### GitOps aware

-* GitOps exposed through API and UI so that you dont have to interact with git CLI
+* GitOps exposed through API and UI so that you don't have to interact with git CLI
 * GitOps backed by postgres for easier analysis
 * Enforce finer access control than git